 Improper installation, adjustment, alteration, service, maintenance, or use can cause fire or an explosion which could result in personal injury or unit damage.
-Consult a qualified installer, service agency, or gas supplier for information or assistance.
+Consult a qualified installer or service agency for information or assistance.
 The qualified installer or agency must use only factory-authorized kits or accessories when modifying this product.